‘By following in the footsteps of Jesus,

 Our actions and words of today are the footprints of our future.

-Information and Communications Technology and Computer Science prepares pupils to participate in a rapidly changing world in which work and other activities are increasingly transformed by access to varied and developing technology.
+At St Thomas Aquinas Catholic Primary School we believe that Information and Communications Technology and Computer Science prepares pupils to participate in a rapidly changing world in which work and other activities are increasingly transformed by access to varied and developing technology.

 We recognise that Computer Studies are an important tool in both the society we live in and in the process of teaching and learning.
 Pupils use computing tools to find, explore, analyse, exchange and present information responsibly, creatively and with discrimination.
-They learn how to employ ICT to enable rapid access to ideas and experiences from a wide range of sources.

 |Foundation Stage starting their coding journey with the beloved BeeBot!|